natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Texas.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|14 inch/45 Mk.12 (356 mm)}}

-The New York class introduced the 14" (356 mm) gun into the world, being the most powerful ship cannon at time, and was still formidable even by the end of WW2.
-Only an AP and HE round are available, good enough for the mission at hand.
+The commissioning of the New York class introduced the 14" (356 mm) gun as the most powerful naval cannon in the world until the British commissioned the first of the Queen Elizabeth class ships later that year, and was still quite formidable even by the end of WW2.
 Mounted in five double turrets, there is a measure of resiliency by less loss of firepower from a disabled turret.

+Only armour-piercing and high-explosive shells are available for the ship.
+The HE shells are decidedly mediocre for the calibre in terms of explosive filler, but the AP shells have a very respectable level of penetration for a high tier ship, especially as the range increases.

 {{:14 inch/45 Mk.12 (356 mm)/Ammunition|14 inch Mk.9 HE, 14 inch Mk.8 APCBC}}